 Step 1 multiplied by Step 2, then add Step 3, 4, 5.
 Once that's done, subtract Step 6, 7, 8.
 How much life insurance do you need?

 How much is a 20-year term life insurance policy?

-A rough estimate for the person in this example would be about $50-$60 per month, depending on their age, gender, and health.
+A rough estimate would be about $30-$60 per month, but it's cheaper if you're younger, in good health, and a female.
 Your term life insurance quote will likely be different based on a number of variables.
-What if you only have 1 child, a more expensive mortgage, or you earn more money?

 Obligations: Annual income multiplied by the years you want to replace that income, then add in your remaining mortgage, debts, college funds and funeral expenses.
 If you’re a stay-at-home parent, include how much it might cost to replace all the work you do every day from daycare to cooking and cleaning.

 Liquid assets: What’s your obligated amount?
 Now, subtract your savings, investments RESPs, and any other life insurance you might currently have that maybe your parents bought for you when you were a child.

 That number is probably not bad an estimation for how much life insurance you need.

 There’s also an argument to buy multiple term life policies.
 Here’s how that would work.
 Let’s say you buy a 30-year term policy to only cover what your spouse needs until your retirement.
 Then, for your children, buy a smaller term say for 20 years to cover your children’s college education.
 If your life insurance quotes come to less, use it.